-The DBS is an optical disdrometer developed by the LATMOS, whose main advantage is its ability to cover a very large range of raindrop diameters (Delahaye et al., 2006).
+The DBS is an optical disdrometer developed by the LAT-MOS, whose main advantage is its ability to cover a very large range of raindrop diameters (Delahaye et al., 2006).
 Its collecting area is 0.01 m^2 .
 For each recorded drop, the DBS supplies a triplet (time of arrival/spherical equivalent diameter/fall velocity), allowing the measurement of drop flux time series, noted N{DBS} , used as observations in the assimilation algorithm.
-We apply a diameter threshold at 0.4 mm and so will only conserve the drops above this diameter.
+We apply a minimum diameter threshold of 0.4 mm.
+0.4 mm corresponds to a value over which we are sure that the instrument avoids false detections (Delahaye et al., 2006) and can be compared to other instruments (Krajewski et al., 2006).We will only conserve the drops above this diameter.